akileshs1708/MovieShowTime/README.md

 - Check seat availability
 - View and confirm bookings
 - Admin login for managing movies and shows
-- Data persistence using file handling
+- Dynamic data storage using file handling

 ---